suztomo/gcloud-mcp/README.md

 # ☁️  Google Cloud MCP

+> [!NOTE]
+> This repository is currently in prerelease, and may see breaking changes
+> until the first stable release (v1.0).
+> * This repository is providing a _solution_, not an officially supported
+> Google _product_.
+This project is not eligible for the [Google Open Source Software Vulnerability Rewards Program](https://bughunters.google.com/open-source-security).
+> * This project may break when the MCP specification changes, when other
+> SDKs change, or when other solutions or products change.
+> * This solution is expected to be run by customers **at their own risk**.

 Google Cloud offers a suite of specialized
 [Model Context Protocol (MCP)](https://modelcontextprotocol.io/introduction) servers that make Google Cloud products directly accessible to AI agents.